Health Literacy helps to address how people ACCESS, UNDERSTAND and APPLY health information to themselves.

 - The development of a health literacy and information check list.

-SNPHN will also be focussing community activations moving forward on SNAPO (Smoking, Nutrition, Alcohol, Physical Activity, and Obesity) interventions targeting vulnerable populations and looking towards programs covering areas such as nutrition and smoking cessation programs.
+SNHN will also be focusing community activations moving forward on SNAPO (Smoking, Nutrition, Alcohol, Physical Activity, and Obesity) interventions targeting vulnerable populations and looking towards programs covering areas such as nutrition and smoking cessation programs.

 2017/18 also looks to deliver an exciting chronic disease self-management tool that will allow the Northern Sydney population health coaching that links in with their GP.
 This digital health coaching system will then work alongside clinicians who will be alerted when health issues arise.